test-kitchen/kitchen-docs/source/docs/getting-started/running-verify.md

 10
 ~~~

 Not quite as pretty and happy looking.
-Thanks to our well-crafted test case name our bats test is telling us what is up: `✗ gittt binary is found in PATH`.
+Thanks to our well-crafted test case name our bats test is telling us what is up: `✗ git binary is found in PATH`.
 Yep, not a surprise.
 Also note that the exit code is no longer **0** but is **10**.

 A quick revert back to our clean code gets us back to green: